edgeofspace/direwolf/README.md

     FREQMAP 0 0 144390000 0 2 144340000

-And completing the option we end up with the `FREQMAP` option looking like this for all four channels:
+And completing the `FREQMAP` option we end up with the following for all four channels Dire Wolf is listening too:

     FREQMAP 0 0 144390000 0 2 144340000 1 4 144390000 1 6 144825000